Meet the Governors

 I am currently employed by Prospects Services as Operations Manager delivering Connexions services and targeted support for young people in Bradford.
 I manage a team of Personal Advisors who work in schools and colleges to ensure young people are equipped with the knowledge and information to make informed choices about their future.
 I have worked in this arena extensively for over nine years in Bradford.
 Additionally, I contribute to various strategic groups which include Bradford Apprenticeship Group, Young Carers Strategy and the Looked After Children Strategy Group.
 Since managing the delivery of Families First contract, I have become even more aware of the issues that our children and young people face and I am working hard to reduce those barriers and secure for them excellent outcomes.

 Hello, my name is Kevin Taylor and I am really pleased to have been asked to join the Oastlers Governing Body.
 I have never been a governor before so am looking forward to the challenges!
-I am a serving police officer and have been in an officer for twenty years.
-My current role is Partnership Inspector for Bradford District.
+Before I recently retired, I was a serving police officer and had been in an officer for twenty years.
+Before retiring, I was the Partnership Inspector for Bradford District.
 I was a prison officer for eight years, I have even worked in the infamous Wormwood Scrub in London.
 I was just twenty years old then.
 I love anything mechanical, cars, motorcycles, tractors, lawnmowers and am called by those closes to me a ‘petrol head’.
 I am my happiest when covered in oil under an engine.
 I am really looking forward to helping Oastlers shape a future that delivers first class learning to those who come through its doors now and in the future.

-Hello, my name is Gill Jennison and I am the clerk to the governing body which means I look after the administration side of things for the governors.
+Hello, my name is Victoria Bettson and I am the clerk to the governing body which means I look after the administration side of things for the governors.
 I prepare the agendas and take notes and help governors follow relevant guidelines.
 If you want to contact the governors, you can send me a letter via the school and I will pass it on to the Chair.